HarryAhnHS/admin-dashboard/README.md

 Search bar, Sort, Filter

-Right content - Trending keywords, ?etc.
+Right content -  Live challenges: Users can participate in challenges such as "30-Day Squat Challenge" or "Bench Press PR Challenge" and share their progress with the community.